nsxdavid/AddToPath/CONTRIBUTING.md

    - README.md
    - LICENSE

+### Installation Process
+- The GUI application (`AddToPath.exe`) handles installation for both tools
+- During installation:
+  1. Both executables are copied to `%ProgramFiles%\AddToPath\`
+  2. The install directory is added to system PATH
+  3. Context menu entries are created for the GUI tool
+- The CLI tool (`a2p.exe`) becomes available from any terminal after installation

 ### Testing
 - Test on a clean Windows 10+ machine to verify:
   - No missing dependencies
   - UAC elevation works correctly
   - Context menu integration functions
   - PATH modifications succeed
+  - CLI tool is accessible from PATH

 ## Best Practices
 1. Always build and test in Release configuration before committing
-2. Verify the executable works standalone before pushing a release tag
+2. Verify both executables work standalone before pushing a release tag
-3. Keep the distribution clean - all necessary code should be embedded in the exe
+3. Keep the distribution clean - all necessary code should be embedded in the exes
 4. Test PATH modifications on both user and system level
 5. Remember to run with admin rights when testing system PATH changes
+6. Test both GUI and CLI functionality after making changes